MicrosoftDocs/sdk-api/sdk-api-src/content/dwmapi/nf-dwmapi-dwmenableblurbehindwindow.md

 ms.custom: 19H1
 ---

-# DwmEnableBlurBehindWindow function

 ## -description

 Enables the blur effect on a specified window.

 ## -parameters

 ### -param hWnd

-The handle to the window on which the blur behind data is applied.
+The handle to the window on which the blur-behind data is applied.

-### -param pBlurBehind [in]
+### -param pBlurBehind

+`[in]`

-A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure that provides blur behind data.
+A pointer to a <a href="/windows/win32/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure that provides blur-behind data.

 ## -returns

 If this function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.

 ## -remarks

+> [!NOTE]
-<b>Starting with Windows 8 this does not result in the blur effect, due to a style change in how windows are rendered.</b>
+> Beginning with Windows 8, calling this function doesn't result in the blur effect, due to a style change in the way windows are rendered.

-Enabling blur by setting the <b>fEnable</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure to <b>TRUE</b>.
+Enable blur by setting the <b>fEnable</b> member of the <a href="/windows/win32/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure to <b>TRUE</b>.
 This results in subsequent compositions of the window blurring the content behind it.
-This function should be called immediately before a <a href="https://docs.microsoft.com/windows/desktop/api/winuser/nf-winuser-beginpaint">BeginPaint</a> call to ensure prompt application of the effect.
+This function should be called immediately before a <a href="/windows/win32/api/winuser/nf-winuser-beginpaint">BeginPaint</a> call to ensure prompt application of the effect.

-The alpha values in the window are honored and the rendering atop the blur will use these alpha values.
-It is the application's responsibility to ensure that the alpha values of all pixels in the window are correct.
-Some Windows Graphics Device Interface (GDI) operations do not preserve alpha values, so care must be taken when presenting child windows because the alpha values they contribute are unpredictable.
+The alpha values in the window are honored, and the rendering atop the blur will use these alpha values.
+It's your application's responsibility to ensure that the alpha values of all pixels in the window are correct.
+Some Windows Graphics Device Interface (GDI) operations don't preserve alpha values, so you should take care when presenting child windows because the alpha values they contribute are unpredictable.

-The region specified within the <a href="https://docs.microsoft.com/windows/desktop/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure is owned by the caller.
-It is the caller's responsibility to free the region, and they can do so as soon as the function call is completed.
+The region specified within the <a href="/windows/win32/api/dwmapi/ns-dwmapi-dwm_blurbehind">DWM_BLURBEHIND</a> structure is owned by you as the caller.
+It's the caller's responsibility to free the region, and you can do so as soon as the function call is completed.

-This function can only be called on top-level windows.
+This function can be called only on top-level windows.
 An error occurs when this function is called on other window types.

-This function must be called whenver Desktop Window Manager (DWM) composition is toggled.
-Handle the <a href="https://docs.microsoft.com/windows/desktop/dwm/wm-dwmcompositionchanged">WM_DWMCOMPOSITIONCHANGED</a> message for composition change notification.
+This function must be called whenever Desktop Window Manager (DWM) composition is toggled.
+Handle the <a href="/windows/win32/dwm/wm-dwmcompositionchanged">WM_DWMCOMPOSITIONCHANGED</a> message for composition change notification.

-#### Examples
+## Examples

 The following example demonstrates how to apply the blur behind the entire window.

 ```cpp
 HRESULT EnableBlurBehind(HWND hwnd)
 {
    HRESULT hr = S_OK;